2muchcoffeecom/ngx-restangular/README.md

 **[Back to top](#table-of-contents)**

-## Using values directly in templates
+## Using values directly in templates (Promises)

-Since Angular 1.2, Promise unwrapping in templates has been disabled by default and will be deprecated soon.
+Since Angular2, Promise unwrapping in templates has been disabled by default and will be deprecated soon.

 **This means that the following will cease to work**: